funginstitute/noveltymeasure/README.md

 with each document 5 years before/after the focal document.

 `plot.py` will create some helpful graphs from the above output files.

+---

+`sample.7z` is a 7zipped file containing the matrix and application dates for 20000 patents to use as a sample.